guitaripod/midgarcorp/README.md

-# Compiled Thoughts - A Fast, Minimal Blog Built with Astro
+# Midgar Corp - A Fast, Minimal Blog Built with Astro

 A modern, performant blog built with Astro and optimized for Cloudflare Pages deployment.
 Features include bionic reading, dark mode, full-text search, and advanced syntax highlighting.